 1. The man on the bridge tells the boy, “Do you know what the worst thing about being a parent is?
 That you’re always judged by your worst moments . . .
 Parents are defined by their mistakes.”
 Do you think this statement is true?
 Does social media make it more likely to be the case these days?
 In what ways are people critical of other’s parenting choices?
 Is the bank robber a bad parent?

-, the author writes, “If you want to make God laugh, tell Him your plans” and “The worst thing a divorce does to a person isn’t that it makes all the time you devoted to the relationship feel wasted, but that it steals all the plans you had for the future.”
+2. In Anxious People, the author writes, “If you want to make God laugh, tell Him your plans” and “The worst thing a divorce does to a person isn’t that it makes all the time you devoted to the relationship feel wasted, but that it steals all the plans you had for the future.”
 Do you make plans for your life or do you let life guide you?
 Even if our plans often don’t turn out as we’d hoped, is there a benefit to our making them?
 Discuss these questions with your group.

 3. Zara tells her psychologist, “your generation don’t want to study a subject, they want to study themselves.”
 Is she speaking of millennials?
 Why are boomers and millennials so critical of each other?
 How do they see the world differently?